Viasat Internet for Seniors

 Is Viasat Available in My Area?

 Chances are, yes.
-Viasat covers most of the continental U.S. So you’re probably good to go with Viasat.
-The only other prerequisites for Viasat satellite installation are a south-facing view and a stationary abode.
-All you on-the-move, off-the-radar folks — while we’re all secretly jealous of your freedom, unfortunately, you can’t cruise around with a satellite dish pinned to the top of your catamaran, RV, or chopper.
+Viasat covers most of the continental U.S., so you’re probably good to go with Viasat.
+The only prerequisites for Viasat satellite installation are a south-facing view and a stationary abode.
+That excludes people traveling in camper vans and RVs.
+Apologies to those off-the-grid.

 Even if Viasat covers your area, plans differ according to ZIP code.
-We can help you find the best Viasat options in your neck of the woods, though.
+We can help you find the best Viasat options in your neck of the woods.
 Scroll back up and click the “See Pricing” button at the top of the page for more information.

 Viasat Bundles to Get the Best Deal